Most probably CLion is unaware of some files in your project (these files are grayed out in the project tree):

 CLion gets this information from CMakeLists.txt files in the following way:

 This is how CLion now knows that main.cpp is included in your project.
-As for now, header files (in case their names differ from the appropriate .cpp files already added to the SOURCE_FILES variable) should also be included in the project in that way.
+Before v2018.2, header files (in case their names differ from the appropriate .cpp files already added to the SOURCE_FILES variable) should also be included in the project in that way.
+Starting from 2018.2, CLion automatically treats included files as project files.

 Since CLion 1.5 EAP there is also a new feature ‘Mark Directory As’ that allows to mark directories as: